 Most collaboration tools trade-off the content and the social; you end up with something that isn’t quite as efficient as an LMS to deliver content and isn’t as social as a messaging tool.

-Stream LXP’s method aims to break the ‘frontier’ between these points and redefine what is possible in a content plus social environment.
+Stream LXP (formerly Curatr)’s method aims to break the ‘frontier’ between these points and redefine what is possible in a content plus social environment.
 The catch is that, for this to work, you have to adopt our method.
 We build opinionated software; ‘it’s our way, or it won’t do’ – as we say.

 Empty forums are an all too common occurrence in Learning Management Systems.
-Stream LXP eliminates the participation problem and allows businesses to focus on outcomes and performance.
+Stream LXP (formerly Curatr) eliminates the participation problem and allows businesses to focus on outcomes and performance.

 To suggest that all ‘social’ platforms are the same, just because they give learners an opportunity to pass the occasional comment, is not a fair comparison.

-Having said all of the above, we actually did ship with not one, but two forms of discussion forums in the past.
-First, we created an area for ‘group discussions’ to happen.
+Having said all of the above, we actually did ship with not one, but two forms of discussion forum in the past.
+First we created an area for ‘group discussions’ to happen.

 These took place outside the context of a course, giving a place for group work.
-They were very poorly used, and the organizations who requested them didn’t have the manpower to support them.
+They were very poorly used, and the organisations who requested them didn’t have the manpower to support them.

 But, again, it wasn’t well used.
 Because it took people out of their ‘flow’ and wasn’t really part of the design of a course, learners weren’t sure what to do with it.

-And the live chat only really comes alive when it’s a synchronous event – and learners like Stream LXP because they can dip in and out at any time that suits them.
+And the live chat only really comes alive when it’s a synchronous event – and learners like Stream LXP (formerly Curatr) because they can dip in and out at any time that suits them.

-That means that you’ll have to force people to use the discussion boards in some way – Stream LXP kinda does this, as you cannot use Stream LXP without utilizing the social features of the product.
+That means that you’ll have to force people to use the discussion boards in some way – Stream LXP (formerly Curatr) kinda does this, as you cannot use Stream LXP (formerly Curatr) without utilising the social features of the product.
 But with that need to force participation, comes the need structure, scaffolding and support.

 There is actually a whole area of Digital Learning academia dedicated to the use of discussion-type forums in online education – Computer Support Collaborative Learning (CSCL).
 Countless CSCL studies have focussed on the best ways to shape conversations in discussion forums in order to foster higher-level thinking.